 If the executive director of the Foundation feels that the idea has merit and might be considered by the Foundation's directors, full proposal guidelines will be forwarded to the charity.
-Fall 2018 proposals, if invited by the Foundation, will be due in the Foundation's office before the end of the business day on July 27, 2018.
+Spring 2019 proposals, if invited by the Foundation, will be due in the Foundation's office before the end of the business day on February 22, 2019.

 The Foundation's proposal deadlines allow the executive director to review the request, conduct the necessary research, ask further questions, and develop a summary for the Board.
 This due diligence is an important part of the vetting process, so late or last-minute requests are not usually accepted.

 Decisions on the awarding of grants are made by the directors of the Stollery Charitable Foundation.
 Meetings of the directors are held each spring and fall.

 Each year, the Foundation receives many more requests than it can accommodate with grants.
 Directors consider a number of factors when reviewing proposals and reaching their decisions, including pressing community needs at the time, economic indicators, and other contextual influences.
 Being asked to submit a formal proposal or provide additional information does not guarantee approval by the directors or signify preferred status for an application.

 All granting decisions are final and there is no appeal process for requests that have been declined.